Pritishkumar24/Pritishkumar24/README.md

 Hi, Pritish Kumar here, I work as a MERN stack developer and I am passionate about ReactJS/javaScript.
-I have worked on a few personal projects and have proven experience in the business industry.
+I have worked on a few personal projects and have proven experience in the e-commerce and retail industry.

 My tech stack are :
 Scripting: HTML5, CSS3,JavaScript(ES5,ES6+)